Zach Duckworth

 Zach Duckworth (born July 1, 1987) is an American politician and member of the Minnesota Senate.
 A Republican, he represents District 57 in the southern Twin Cities metropolitan area.

 Early life, education, and career

 Duckworth was born in Lakeville and graduated from Lakeville High School.
 He earned a BA and MBA from the University of Saint Thomas.

 Minnesota Senate

 Duckworth was elected to the Minnesota Senate in 2020, defeating Democratic-Farmer-Labor incumbent Matt Little.
 Duckworth sits on the Senate housing, education, veterans, and metropolitan government committees, and serves as an assistant majority leader.
+He opposes 2026 Minnesota Amendment 1.